Skip to Content

 Racehorse breeds

 Racing horses are an interesting breed of animals.
 They come from many different backgrounds and have unique characteristics that make them all their own.
-Some breeds, such as the Thoroughbreds, are used primarily for racing, while other breeds, like the Quarter Horses or Arabians, can be used in various equine activities.
+Some breeds, such as the Thoroughbreds, are used primarily for racing, while others, like the Quarter Horses or Arabians, can be used in various equine activities.

 There are many different types of races, from sprints to endurance races, and particular breeds are used in each.

-Recently, there has been an increased debate among people who love horses about which types of horse breeds are better at running: Thoroughbred or Quarter Horse?
+Recently, there has been an increased debate among people who love horses about which types of horse breeds are better at running: Thoroughbred or Quarter Horse.

 While this is not always the case (different types and lengths of races can require specific breeds), in recent years, it seems to have settled into what could be called “the general consensus,” with many professional breeders saying that Thoroughbreds make for faster runners.